apdullahyayik/entropy-measurements/README.md

 # TIME SERIES-TO-BE-AN-IMAGE
+TSTBI transforms given a time-serie into an grid entropy image to be used for input representation in ConvNET
               X...............time series
               n...............degree vector (first :R, second: G, third :B) level...........size of grid matrix (level x level)